xinzefan/2020Fall_projects/README.md

 # 2020Fall_projects
 # Team member & Contributes:
+   Xinze Fan (Hypothesis 1 & 2 )
-   Xinze Fan, Dezhou Chen
+   Dezhou Chen (Hypothesis 3 & 4)
-#Topic:
+# Topic:
    Ozone layer/ Ozone pollution or related gas analyze.
-#Backgroud Information:

 # Hypothesis 1:
 - Data Used:
     - metdata_year.csv in ozone folder which contains the precipitation and ozone data for all the sites in united states.
     - Site.csv : pair each SITE_ID to which State it actually in.
     - water_cover.csv : each States' water coverage rate in United States.
-- Dose the rain falls influence the ozone pollution?
+- The rain fall will reduce the ozone pollution in the air
     (People always feel the air is more fresh and clean after raining.
 So is that means when it is raining, the water will have some chemical reaction with the ozone pollution.
 If this is true, it means after raining, the ozone pollution amount will smaller.)

     We calculate the 5 hours average ozone pollution before each raining, and also the 5 hours average ozone pollution after each time of raining.